TeleworkInc/gdev/README.md

 export default { callCompiler, checkInsideProject, compile, create, devCompile, develop, displayProjectInfo, initialize };
 ```

-A large motivation of this is so that the form `import pkg from ...` can be used
+This can be overridden by setting a `default` export manually.
+A large
-instead of `import * as pkg from ...`, but it does allow for predictable
+motivation of this is so that the form `import pkg from ...` can be used instead
-behavior:
+of `import * as pkg from ...`, and it allows for predictable behavior:

 #### ESM `import`
 ```javascript